ShababAKM/Graph-Editor/README.md

 # project Description
-for this project used Angular 2 & GoJS librery a very simple graph editor
+for this project used Angular 2 & GoJS librery is used a very simple graph editor
  - In the angular project,
    - Create nodes by an "add" button